FRRouting/frr/doc/user/zebra.rst

    .. seealso:: :ref:`zebra-vrf`

-.. option:: -o, --vrfdefaultname

-   When *Zebra* starts with this option, the default VRF name is changed to the parameter.

-   .. seealso:: :ref:`zebra-vrf`

 .. option:: -z <path_to_socket>, --socket <path_to_socket>

    If this option is supplied on the cli, the path to the zebra